dmx

 Drumtex

-There were, ironically and very much virtually, too many "-men" in the scene those days, so I came up with a new handle, Drumtex, which just was a combination of some random words I had put on paper.
+There were, ironically and very much virtually, too many "-men" in the scene those days.
+So I came up with a new handle, Drumtex, which just was a combination of some random words I had put on paper.
 I made a bunch of songs in both Soundmaster and Audiomaster.
 Some were used in Megastyle demos, most remained unused.
 Listening to them now, they all pretty much sound the same.
 I could create several "tunes" in a day, re-using a lot of the sounds.

 Now, the spoiled brat in me had no qualms about complaining that Audiomaster was too hard to use, and that I'd prefer something tracker-based instead, like Soundmaster above.
 I remember I wrote this in a "note-writer", a popular form of communication on the C64 where you'd type a letter, save it to disk, and the recipient could watch the text be typed out just as it went in, mistakes, corrections and all.